ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     interests:
       - cooking
       - decorating
-    bio: Aaron is a reliable and experienced Production Supervisor with a tremendous technical knowledge in electrical assembly manufacture and more specifically IPC Standards.
+    bio: Aaron is a reliable and experienced Production Supervisor with tremendous technical knowledge in electrical assembly manufacture and more specifically IPC Standards.
 He is a true team player who supervises our wire preparation and cable assembly production areas.
 He has served an incredible 10 years with the company and has proved excellent leadership skills which have been invaluable for the companies growth.
-In his spare time Aaron enjoys cooking up his signature Indian dish - Chicken Tikka Dopiza!
-He also enjoys a spot of home DIY, and is a wizard at computer programming!
+Aaron is a computer programming wizard and in his spare time enjoys Home DIY and cooking up his signature Indian dish "Chicken Tikka Dopiza"!
     image: /img/aaron-hesketh.jpg
   - name: Ioan Moreno
     jobtitle: Production Supervisor